bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Fix up this concluding paragraph-->

-A common consensus is that axial patterning genes of bilaterians are conserved and inherited from the last common ancestor [@refs].
+A common consensus is that axial patterning genes of bilaterians are conserved and inherited from the last common ancestor [refs].
 The similar arrangement of our Wnt signaling patterning data support this view.
 It also supports the idea of a wnt code Different Wnts can pattern and specify different body regions according to their combinatorial territories [@Guder2006-fu].
 The prevalence of